jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 }
 ```

-This is the class composition versus inheritance change.
+This is the classic composition versus inheritance change.
 The previous version of
 jank's object model followed Clojure JVM's design of using inheritance.
 This new
 design uses composition, by having each static object have the base `object` as
 its first member.